huggingface/blog/community-update.md

 The easiest way to open a pull request is to use the "Collaborate" button in the "Files and versions" tab.
 It will let you do single file contributions very easily.

-Technically our Pull requests do not use forks and branches, but instead, custom "branches" called `refs` that are stored directly on the source repo.
-We decided to use this approach to avoid the need to create a fork for each new version of the model/dataset.
+Under the hood, our Pull requests do not use forks and branches, but instead, custom "branches" called `refs` that are stored directly on the source repo.
+This approach to avoids the need to create a forks for each new version of the model/dataset.

 ## What's next